stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

   - One or more `PAYMENT` operations depositing R's reserves to V, for each new trustline on E that will be used to sponsor claimable balances at disbursement.
-  - One `BUMP_SEQUENCE` operation bumping the sequence number of escrow account E to s_i.

-- C_i, see [Update](#Update) process.

-- D_i, see [Update](#Update) process.

 ##### Remove Trustline

 Participants can remove empty trustlines.

-1. Increment i.
-2. I and R build the trustline transaction TR_i.
-3. Set e' to e.
-4. Set e to i.
-5. Increment i.
-6. Sign and exchange a closing transaction C_i, that closes the channel with disbursements matching the most recent agreed state.
-7. Sign and exchange a declaration transaction D_i.
-8. I and R sign and exchange signatures for trustline transaction TR_i.
+1. I and R sign and exchange signatures for trustline transaction TR_i.
-9. I or R submit TR_i.
+2. I or R submit TR_i.

-If the remove trustline transaction TR_i fails or is never submitted, the C_i and D_i are not executable because escrow account E's sequence number was not bumped to s_i.
-The participants should take the following steps since the deposit did not succeed:
+If the remove trustline transaction TR_i fails or is never submitted, there is no consequence to the channel.

-10. Set e to e'.

 The transactions are constructed as follows: